Chapter of Surgeons

 Roles and responsibilities

-- Provide a professional “voice” for transplant surgeons within the United Kingdom and identify areas which impact on the unique way surgeons in transplantation work.
+• Provide a professional “voice” for transplant surgeons within the United Kingdom and identify areas which impact on the unique way surgeons in Transplantation work

-- Provide an avenue for transplant surgeons to discuss mentor support
+• Provide an avenue for transplant surgeons to discuss mentor support

-- Encourage and support new members to join the Society
+• Encourage and support new members to join the Society

 Membership

-- Members will be required to complete an annual Declaration of Interests.
+• Committee Members will be required to complete an annual Declaration of Interests.

-- The committee will meet at least twice a year and report on its activities to the Executive and Council of the BTS through the Chair and Councillors representing Transplant Surgery.
-The quorate number for meetings will be 3 people to include one Executive plus at least 2 others.
+• The committee will meet at least twice a year and report on its activities to the Executive and Council of the BTS through the Chair and Councillors representing Transplant Surgery.
+The quorate number for meetings will be 4 people to include one Executive plus at least 3 others.

-These terms of reference will be reviewed annually – next review September 2019
+These terms of reference will be reviewed annually – next review March 2022

 Current Committee

-Mr Krish Menon King’s College Hospital, London
+King’s College Hospital, London Secretary and Liver

-Mr Simon Knight Oxford
+Mr Simon Knight

-Miss Karen Stevenson Glasgow
+Ms Karen Stevenson

 Position Statements